 In the beginning of the project, volunteers will receive an introduction about the tasks – afterwards we will choose a topic for the magazine.
 This is a great opportunity to get to know Reykjavik and the area around it in a different way.
 The group will take photos, create videos and conduct interviews with volunteers, local hosts and people living in the area.
 The outcome will be published in the UNA WF magazine.

 The volunteers will also document the work of the association in all the camps running throughout the same period with a photo-reportage and they will publish it on WF social media such as Facebook and Instagram.

 At the end of the project, we will prepare the final version of the magazine and publish it online.

 Leisure: On weekends, the central location of the accommodations is ideal for enjoying Reykjavik‘s amazing nightlife, which is world-renowned for its wide array of bars, clubs, and concerts.

 WF Iceland will also organise reasonably-priced weekend excursions to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
-Excursions include unique Icelandic sights such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysirs, lava forests, hot-springs, rhyolite mountain ranges, steam-vents, or even icebergs.
+Excursions include unique Icelandic sights, such as glacial lagoons, waterfalls, volcanic and geothermal areas, glaciers, geysers, lava forests, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.

-Food is included for the duration of the workcamp, however everyone is expected to do their fair share of the cooking and cleaning.
-Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes from home!
+Food is included for the duration of the workcamp, however, everyone is expected to do their fair share of the cooking and cleaning.
+Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes (and spices) from home!